-The monthly recap below appeared in FIC's February e-Newsletter (first Tuesday of the month).
+The monthly recap below appeared in FIC's March e-Newsletter (first Tuesday of the month).
 If you would like to receive monthly updates and other urgent alerts via email, please sign up here.

 Eye on Monsanto

 What has biotechnology behemoth (and consistent violator of food integrity) Monsanto been up to recently?
 Here's the latest Monsanto news: